Long-HaHoang/Long-HaHoang/README.md

 ## About me
 I used to study computer science but later switched to another major, electrical engineering.
-I want to elevate my hobby to a profession.
+I wanted to elevate my hobby to a profession.
 That's why I started with a programming bootcamp.